CONCESSION PRICES are at the bottom, BUT IT IS ESSENTIAL to read this page if you have any mobility difficulties....

 (Some form of proof / ID will be required - Carer ID, Disability living allowance letter, Blue badge, PIP payment documentation)

-EXCEPT, for manual wheelchair users and required helper:- Due to the difficulty of access for manual wheelchairs on the steep slopes, a little more discount is available - Admission is half price (50%) of the current full gate prices.
-The reduced rates are: Adult £6.95/Senior £6.45/Child £5.75 - Applies to both the wheelchair user and one helper pushing.
+EXCEPT, for manual wheelchair users and required helper:- Due to the difficulty of access for manual wheelchairs on the steep slopes, a little more discount is available - Admission is half price (50%) of the full gate prices at the time of your visit - Applies to both the wheelchair user and one helper pushing.